 Why does the bible mainly focus on women committing adultery?
 Numbers chapter 5 describes a purity ceremony that determines if the wife cheated but there is no equivalent for men.
 It may be that the classification of adultery differs under a polygamous system.

-It was adultery for a man to sleep with another man’s wife, but if a married man sleeps with an unmarried woman, it could count as fornication and he most likely will end up marrying her.
+Envy is a sin so, this “jealous offering” was mainly designed to protect women from false accusations by jealous husbands.
+It was adultery for a man to sleep with another man’s wife, but if a married man sleeps with an unmarried woman, it could count as fornication, and he most likely will end up married to her.
 Essentially a man could just marry a mistress as a second wife if he can afford it.
 A man (no distinction between married or unmarried is made in the text) who fornicates with an unmarried woman would pay the bride price, and if the father permits he would marry her (Ex 22:16-17), and he can’t divorce her (Deut 22:28-29).

 This means if a polygamous man has sex with an unmarried woman it was fornication, not adultery.
 So while Abraham sleeping with Hagar in Genesis 16 was sinful because of his lack of faith and his sexual abuse of a slave, and there is no indication he married her, it was not technically adultery the way we think of it today.
 Meanwhile, King David had at least 8 wives (2 Sam 3:3-5, 2 Sam 5:13-16, 2 Sam 11:26-27) and at least 10 concubines (2 Sam 15:16, 2 Sam 5:13).
 However, it counted as adultery with Bathsheba because she was another man’s wife, and then he had the man killed and married her (2 Sam ch.11).
 Concubines are not wives yet they are allowed in a polygamous setting.